-- The number "x" to the right of the screen indicates sequence of the highlighted item. - If the "G" icon appears when a PID is highlighted, graphic information is available.
+- The number "x" to the right of the screen indicates sequence of the highlighted item. - To view full name of the highlighted PID, press the 2 button. - If the "G" icon appears when a PID is highlighted, graphic information is available.
 Press OK to view graph.